aiven/devportal/docs/products/clickhouse/howto/use-query-editor.rst

 Alternatives
 -------------

-Query editor is convenient if you want to run queries directly from the console on behalf of the default user.
-However, if you want to run requests using different user, or if you expect a large size of the response, you can use :doc:`play <use-play>`, a built-in user interface accessible through HTTPS.
+The query editor is convenient if you want to run queries directly from the console on behalf of the default user.
+However, if you want to run requests using a different user, or if you expect a large size of the response, you can use :doc:`play <use-play>`, a built-in user interface accessible through HTTPS.